Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 B.V.
 Raman

 These details can be ascertained by looking into any standard almanac or ephemeris that includes mundane astrological data.
+The planetary cabinet system provides a quick, broad-level assessment of which sectors of national life will flourish and which will face difficulties in any given year.

 Factor 5: Eclipses